Devil in Christianity: In the Modern Era

-With the increasing influence of positivism, scientism and nihilism in the modern era, both the concept of God and the devil have become less relevant for many.
+With the increasing influence of positivism, scientism and nihilism in the modern era, both the concept of God and the Devil have become less relevant for many.
 However, Gallup has reported that "Regardless of political belief, religious inclination, education, or region, most Americans believe that the devil exists."

-Many Christian theologians have interpreted the devil within its original cultural context as a symbol of psychological forces.
-Many dropped the concept of the devil as an unnecessary assumption: the devil does not add much to solving the problem of evil since, whether or not the angels sinned before men, the question remains how evil entered the world in the first place.
+Many Christian theologians have interpreted the Devil as being within its original cultural context a symbol of psychological forces.
+Many dropped the concept of the Devil as an unnecessary assumption: they say that the Devil does not add much to solving the problem of evil since, whether or not the angels sinned before men, the question remains how evil entered the world in the first place.

-Rudolf Bultmann taught that Christians need to reject belief in a literal devil as part of formulating an authentic faith in today's world.
+Rudolf Bultmann taught that Christians need to reject belief in a literal Devil as part of formulating an authentic faith in today's world.

 In contrast, the works of writers like Jeffrey Burton Russell retain the belief in a literal personal fallen being of some kind.
-Russell argues that theologians who reject a literal devil (like Bultmann) overlook the fact that the devil is part and parcel of the New Testament from its origins.
+Russell argues that theologians who reject a literal Devil (like Bultmann) overlook the fact that the Devil is part and parcel of the New Testament from its origins.

-Christian theologian Karl Barth describes the devil neither as a person nor as a merely psychological force but as nature opposing good.
-He includes the devil in his threefold cosmology: there is God, God's creation, and nothingness.
+Christian theologian Karl Barth describes the Devil neither as a person nor as a merely psychological force but as nature opposing good.
+He includes the Devil in his threefold cosmology: there is God, God's creation, and nothingness.
 Nothingness is not absence of existence, but a plane of existence in which God withdraws his creative power.
 It is depicted as chaos opposing real being, distorting the structure of the cosmos and gaining influence over humanity.
-In contrast to dualism, Barth argued that opposition to reality entails reality, so that the existence of the devil depends on the existence of God and is not an independent principle.
+In contrast to dualism, Barth argued that opposition to reality entails reality, so that the existence of the Devil depends on the existence of God and is not an independent principle.